RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #227, #228, #229, #230

+Today was going to be rather simple in just refactoring, but I actually dived deeply into some of the build system.
+So my initial jump in was about trying to simply customize the [**Rollup**](https://rollupjs.org/) config so that the `externals` are actually accurate to what is external for each project.
+Turns out I did a lot of that prework with `kd deps`.
+So I refactored that to explicitly divide external and local dependencies into different parts so I could use the external portions easily.
+Since I already use a dependency detective to figure out what is external and what not it also had the side benefit of catching weird imports like `loud-rejection/register`.
+So as a result, I also got rid of a lot of build warnings which is awesome.
+And then I realized I could use that work to also update the `package.json` for each package in post build when it is built.
+So I did that too and now packages will only have true external dependencies listed. :) Totally awesome and super pumped.

 ## #226

 I just couldn't get the problem off my mind, so instead of ditching I decided to